-Highlights Description Library Week 2018 Morning tea for users over 60 years Library outreach.
-Visits to crèches, Tea parties for readers, Visits to Old age care centre Agreement with UNISA An agreement was reached with UNISA to accommodate students and UNISA libraries.
-Workstations for students to do research All three libraries provide access to computers Wheelie Wagon at Thusong Centre in Prince Albert have high circulation Circulation numbers at Thusong Centre very high b) Challenges: Libraries
+Highlights Description Library Week 2019 Morning tea for users over 60 years

+Library outreach.
+Visits to crèches, Tea parties for readers, Visits to Old age care centre, visit the old age home weekly Agreement with UNISA An agreement was reached with UNISA to accommodate students and UNISA libraries.
+Workstations for students to do research All three libraries provide access to computers Thusong mini library in Prince Albert have high circulation Circulation numbers at Thusong Centre is high b) Challenges: Libraries